rjferguson21/big-bang/docs/guides/deployment_scenarios/quickstart.md

 # Now ArgoCD should show up, if it doesn't wait a minute and rerun the command

 k get po -n=argocd
-# Once these are healthy you can visit argocd's webpage
+# Once these are all Running you can visit argocd's webpage
 ```

 > Remember to un-edit your Hosts file when you are finished tinkering.